GoogleCloudPlatform/pgadapter/benchmarks/latency-comparison/nodejs/README.md

 * -w, --wait: The wait time in milliseconds between each operation.
 Defaults to 0.
 * -e, --embedded (true/false): Whether to start PGAdapter as an embedded test container together with the benchmark application.
 Defaults to false.
 * -h, --host: The host name where PGAdapter runs.
 This argument is only used if `embedded=false`.
+Defaults to `localhost`.
 * -p, --port: The port number where PGAdapter runs.
 This argument is only used if `embedded=false`.
+Defaults to `5432`.
 * -s, --uds (true/false): Also execute benchmarks using Unix Domain Sockets.
 Defaults to false.
 * -f, --dir: The directory where PGAdapter listens for Unix Domain Socket connections.
 Defaults to `/tmp`.
 This argument is only used if `embedded=false`.
 * -u, --udsport: The port number where PGAdapter listens for Unix Domain Socket connections.
 Defaults to